italia/eudi-wallet-it-docs/docs/en/trust.rst

     The roles within the Federation, where the Trust Anchor oversees its subordinates, which include one or more Intermediates and Leaves.
-In this representation, both the Trust Anchor and the Intermediates MAY assume the role of Accreditation Body.
+In this representation, both the Trust Anchor and the Intermediates assume the role of Registration Authority.

 Federation Roles
 ------------------

-All the participants are Federation Entities that MUST be accredited by an Accreditation Body, except for Wallet Instances which are End-User's personal devices certified by their Wallet Provider.
+All the participants are Federation Entities that MUST be registered by an Registration Body, except for Wallet Instances which are End-User's personal devices certified by their Wallet Provider.

 .. note::